 Additionally, around 10% of people with SAD actually experience summer-pattern depression, with symptoms peaking during the lighter-for-longer months.

-Q: Is there a natural way to treat SAD?
+Q: Is there a natural way to treat seasonal affective disorder?

 A: There are lots of options for treating seasonal depression, including some natural remedies.